Ilona Staller: Personal life

 Staller was the muse of American artist Jeff Koons, who persuaded her to collaborate on a series of sculptures and photographs of them having sex in many positions, settings, and costumes, which were exhibited under the title Made in Heaven and made waves at the 1990 Venice Biennale.
 Staller married Koons in 1991.
 In 1992, they had a son but separated the following year, partly because Staller refused to stop making porn.
 Their marriage ended in 1994.
-In violation of a United States court order, as Koons had custody of their son, Staller left the United States for Italy, taking their then-two-year-old son.
+In violation of a United States court order, as Koons had custody of their child, Staller left the United States for Italy, taking their then-two-year-old son.
 In 2008, Staller filed suit against Koons for failing to pay child support.
 In 2024, Staller said that she has reported her son to the police for drug abuse several times.

 Staller is an accomplished chess player, having learned from her father while growing up in Hungary.
 In July 2021, it was announced she would demonstrate her ability in an exhibition match, taking on four top players simultaneously.